Norse3/AIDR-Bastion/README.md

 - LLM API key (optional, for LLM Pipeline):
   - OpenAI API key for GPT models, or
   - Anthropic API key for Claude models, or
-  - Azure OpenAI credentials for enterprise deployments
+  - Azure OpenAI credentials for enterprise deployments, or
+  - Ollama running locally for privacy-focused local LLM models

 ### Quick Start